-Internally, PyInstaller uses a number of typecode values, but for the normal case you need to know only these:
+In order to add files to a TOC, you need to know the typecode values and their related path values.
+A typecode is a one-word string.
+PyInstaller uses a number of typecode values internally, but for the normal case you need to know only these:

-The destination name corresponds to the name of the final in the frozen application, relative to the top-level application directory.
+The run-time name of a file will be used in the final bundle.
 It may include path elements, for example extras/mydata.txt.